Premarital sex: Definition

 Until the 1950s, "premarital sex" referred to sexual relations between two people prior to marrying each other.
-During that period, it was the norm in Western societies for men and women to marry above the age of 21, and there were no considerations that one who had sex would not marry.
+During that period, it was generally normal in Western societies for men and women to marry above the age of 21, and there were no considerations that one who had sex would not marry.
 The term was used instead of fornication, which had negative connotations, and was closely related to the concept and approval of virginity, which is sexual abstinence until marriage.

 The meaning has since shifted to refer to any sexual relations a person has prior to marriage and removing the emphasis on the relationship of the people involved.
 The definition has a degree of ambiguity.
 It is not clear whether sex between individuals legally forbidden from marrying or the sexual relations of one uninterested in marrying would be considered premarital.

 Alternative terms for premarital sex have been suggested, including non-marital sex (which overlaps with adultery), youthful sex, adolescent sex, and young-adult sex.
 These terms also suffer from a degree of ambiguity, as the definition of having sex differs from person to person.

 Prevalence

 In modern Western cultures, social value of sexual abstinence before marriage has declined.
 Historically, a significant portion of people had engaged in premarital sex, although the number willing to admit to this was not always high.
 In a study conducted in the United States, 61 percent of men and 12 percent of women born prior to 1910 admitted to having premarital sex; this gender disparity may have been caused by cultural double standards regarding the admission of sexual activity, or by men frequenting prostitutes.

 Starting in the 1920s, and especially after World War II, premarital sex became more common, particularly among women.
-By the end of the 20th century, between 75 and 80 percent of Americans had experienced vaginal intercourse before the age of 22.
+By the end of the 20th century, between 75 and 80 percent of Americans had experienced sexual intercourse before the age of 22.
 This has been attributed to numerous causes, including the increasing median age at marriage and the widespread availability of efficient contraceptives.